tweag/ocaml-close/README.md

 Below is the configuration file used for this repo, with comments explaining the purpose of each line.

+If there are rules defined, the `precedence` field must be present and define their order as well, or no rule will be applied.

 ```scheme
 (root) ; ocaml-close will not look for .ocamlclose files in parent directories